aroberge/reeborg-world-creation/searching/bfs_dfs.md

 from search_tools import Deque, get_neighbours

 no_highlight()  # highlighting would create too many frames
-                # however, for smaller worlds, you might want to leave it on and
+                # however, for smaller worlds, you might want
-                # step through the program
+                # to leave it on and step through the program

 think(0)        # Makes display update as fast as possible World("Empty")
 RUR.set_world_size(11, 11)

 frontier = Deque()
-visited = {}

 start = (6, 6)
 frontier.append(start)
-visited[start] = True
+visited = set([start])

 while not frontier.is_empty():
     current = frontier.get_first()  # <-- See comment below
     for neighbour in get_neighbours(current, ordered=True):
         if neighbour not in visited:
             frontier.append(neighbour)
-            visited[neighbour] = True
+            visited.add(neighbour)
     frontier.mark_done(current)  # changing color only
 ```

 To change from breadth-first to our quasi-depth-first, we simply need to change `frontier.get_first()` to `frontier.get_last()`.

 Below is a comparison of the two different algorithms,.
-On the left, we are using breadth-first: the frontier is expanding uniformly
-away from the center.
+On the left, we are using breadth-first: the frontier is expanding uniformly away from the center.
 For both of these, we have made a world with small tiles using `RUR.get_current_world().small_tiles = True` after selecting `World("Empty")`.

 ![](/assets/bfs_dfs_ordered.gif)